 She picked up the phone, and he followed suit.
 Studying her through the glass, he thought she looked older.
 But her voice was the same as he remembered.

 "I'm glad you came."

 "They said you wouldn't agree to this till you talked to me."

-She looked at him, studying him as steadily as he had done to her.
+She looked at him, studying him as steadily as he'd done to her.
 "You look like shit."